omerwe/polyfun/README.md

 ```
 The top lines of the output should be:
 ```
-CHR  BP        SNP                    A1        A2  prior_causal_prob
+CHR  BP        SNP                    A1        A2     SNPVAR
 1    10000006  rs186077422            G         A   1.750133e-05
 1    10000179  1:10000179_AAAAAAAC_A  AAAAAAAC  A   1.750133e-05
 1    10000400  rs1237370              T         A   1.750133e-05